-Strategic Objectives SO1, SO4, SO11, SO13, SO14.
-Crean Infra Green Infra y, conservation and enhancement of Green Infrastructure will be achieve • establishment of a network of green corridors and assets, having regard cil's Green Infrastructure and Biodiversity Technical Paper.
-This approach re equires that: maintain creation Green Infrastructure corridors and assets are protected and enhanced to the integrity of the overall Green Infrastructure network.
-Priority for the of new or enhanced strategic Green Infrastructure will be given to and local links;
+- 1. The delivery, conservation and enhancement of Green Infrastructure will be achieved through the establishment of a network of green corridors and assets, having regard to the Council's Green Infrastructure and Biodiversity Technical Paper.
+This approach requires that: - Existing Green Infrastructure corridors and assets are protected and enhanced to maintain the integrity of the overall Green Infrastructure network.
+Priority for the creation of new or enhanced strategic Green Infrastructure will be given to strategic and local links; - b.
+Alternative scheme designs, including locations that minimise the impact on Green Infrastructure networks, should be considered before the use of mitigation (either on or off-site, as appropriate).
+Where new development has an adverse impact on Green Infrastructure (where no alternative is available), the need and benefit of the development will be weighed against the harm caused;